Crimson Yard

 Hurlbut, built in 1959, has some of the most desirable housing on campus.
 Some highlights of living in Hurlbut include:

-• Room configurations include large singles clustered around a common space, forming a “pod” and spacious six-person suites.
+- Room configurations include large singles clustered around an open area, forming a “pod,” and spacious six-person suites.
+Rooms have nice hardwood floors and most have large windows.

 Pennypacker